LuisMB09/vartools/README.md

 - **Porcentaje**: The percentage value of risk.
 - **Cash**: The risk in monetary terms.

+**Note:** Utilize this function when you have the number of shares of each stock instead of the weights.

 ### `var_forex(data, positions, conf, long, currencies)`
 Calculates the **VaR** and **cVaR** for a forex portfolio.